dcac/dcac.github.io/_posts/postcards/2014-09-06-tiff-postcard-1-the-riot-club.md

 comments: true
 ---

 <p>Hot British bad boys certainly have (maybe not-so-niche) appeal.
-Even I was curious what  director Lone Scherfig would, as a woman, bring to <em>The Riot Club</em>, adapted by Laura Wade’s from of her own male-centric play, <em>Posh</em>.
+Even I was curious what  female director Lone Scherfig would bring to The Riot Club, which Laura Wade adapted from her own male-centric play, <em>Posh</em>.
 And after the opening scene, which dives head-first into big breasts and unrepentant Renaissance debauchery through a wily sense of humour, I buckled up for a wild ride.</p>

 <p>Too bad the film never really went there.
 Despite this early filmic treatment and <em>Wolf of Wall Street</em>-esque promise, the film doesn’t amount to much more than <em>The Skulls</em> at Oxford.
 The play’s spatial limitation start to feel unnecessarily confined for the big screen during the climax (especially in the massive Princess of Whales Theatre, which signalled a certain importance for a press-only screening).
 But alas, it was all ultimately as disposable as the women the male characters talk about but rarely engage.
 To re-quote the them, I suppose there are films for today, and films for tomorrow.
 This was just a film for today.</p>